Cathedral-Of-NeoJesus/CodeOfConduct/readme.md

 **By joining, you acknowledge that you abide to the following rules:**

   1: **NSFW content is not allowed.**
-  NSFW is strictly forbidden in all of it's forms.
+  NSFW is strictly forbidden in all of its forms.
 Do not attempt to bypass this requirement.
-  We are a open and welcoming community, that targets a varied age range, and we want to keep a safe enviroment for everyone here.
+  We are an open and welcoming community, that targets a varied age range, and we want to keep a safe environment for everyone here.
   You may read the [Cornell Law website](https://www.law.cornell.edu/uscode/text/18/2256) for legal information

   2: **This is not a dating server**.